 Once we tasted the food, we canceled our other tasting visits.
 It’s that good.
 From the sweet potato biscuits to the shrimp and grits with tasso gravy, everything was superb.
 If you get hitched in the Charleston, SC area, go with Hamby!

-Appetizers and drinks were served as our guests boarded the yacht.
+Appetizers and drinks were served as our guests boarded the yacht for my daughter’s nautical wedding.
 It took about 15 minutes for the yacht to reach the point where the anchor was dropped for the ceremony.

 The Floral Designer